Yelp/yelp-android/README.md

 ## Usage

 ### Basic usage
-This library uses an `YelpAPI` object to query against the API.
-Make an `YelpAPI` object by using `YelpAPIFactory` with your API keys.
+This library uses a `YelpAPI` object to query against the API.
+Make a `YelpAPI` object by using `YelpAPIFactory` with your API keys.
 ```
 YelpAPIFactory apiFactory = new YelpAPIFactory(consumerKey, consumerSecret, token, tokenSecret);